 Aware that their eight, ‘Quarry,’ was built to last rather than for speed, they arranged to borrow a lighter boat (possibly from Reading University WBC) and rented ‘Quarry’ out to the Czechs.
 Remember this for later when we get onto the results!

-Realising that they needed even more intense training, the crew arranged to spend a week at Weybridge on a training camp (conveniently many, though not all of them were teachers), sleeping in Walton Youth Club and rowing twice a day (which must have been quite a shock as they didn’t even usually do that at weekends) under Frank Harry’s watchful eye.
-They were joined each day by Pam and Pauline from the double scull who couldn’t stay overnight as they were both married with small children.
+Realising that they needed even more intense training, the crew arranged to spend a week at Weybridge on a training camp (conveniently many, though not all of them, were teachers).
+Having rowed the boat up from the Tideway, they slept and ate breakfast in Walton Youth Club and trained twice a day (which must have been quite a shock as they didn’t even usually do that at weekends) under Frank Harry’s watchful eye.
+They were joined by Pam and Pauline from the double scull who couldn’t stay overnight as they were both married with small children.

 As Pauline Baillie Reynolds wrote at the time, “This did the trick; we at last began to get together and to move quite fast… the improvement was about 100%.
 Our final full course was 3’35”, nearly half a minute faster than our time for the first official trial (4’01”).
-We also turned in a 500m time of 1’32”, which Mr Harry said was one of the best bits of rowing he had ever seen a women’s crew do.
-Altogether the Walton week was highly enjoyable and an indispensable part of our training.”
+We also turned in a 500m time of 1’32”, which Mr Harry said was one of the best bits of rowing he had ever seen a women’s crew do.”
+Frances Bigg recorded the same incident in her rowing scrapbook, but qualified her coach’s comment by adding with her usual wry humour, “He hadn’t seen Russia then.”

 The double had only started training in March as Pauline had had her first child the previous December and Pam’s second child wasn’t much older.
 They used a 1,000m training course on the Tideway from the petrol pump above UL to the Quintin flagpole, but had no real coaching input.
 Their boat was borrowed from Quintin BC where Pam’s husband Dennis was Captain at the time.